 Clinical trials are an integral part of the research and development of new treatments, interventions or tests, and the refinement of existing standards of care and clinical practices.
-As such, they are vital to the future of healthcare.
+As such, they are vital to the future of global healthcare.

+MTPConnect’s report 'Clinical Trials in Australia: the economic profile and competitive position of the sector' is the first comprehensive overview of the entire clinical trials landscape in Australia.
 Produced in collaboration with L.E.K Consulting and funded by the Australian Government under the Industry Growth Centre Initiative, this report includes input from a range of sector participants and stakeholders.
-Whilst previous reports on the activity and economic profile of clinical trials have focused on sub-segments of the sector, MTPConnect's report provides a holistic and comprehensive overview of clinical trials in Australia, including investigative and observational trials, trials conducted in public and private settings, and trials sponsored by both industry and non-industry sponsors.
+Whilst previous reports on the activity and economic profile of clinical trials have focused on sub-segments of the sector, MTPConnect's report provides a holistic overview of clinical trials in Australia.
+This includes investigative and observational trials, trials conducted in public and private settings, and trials sponsored by both industry and non-industry sponsors.

 The report highlights the significant contribution that the conduct of clinical trials makes to the Australian economy, evaluates Australia's strong competitive position in the world market, and details priorities and highlights potential for future growth.